Minolta SR-mount

 The Minolta SR-mount was the bayonet mounting system used in all 35 mm SLR cameras made by Minolta with interchangeable manual focusing lenses.
 Several iterations of the mounting were produced over the decades, and as a result, the mount itself was sometimes referred to by the name of the corresponding lens generation (f.e.
 "MC", "MD" or "X-600") instead.

+Design

+Compatibility

 All lenses for these mounts are interchangeable between older and newer Minolta manual focus 35 mm film SLR bodies.
 There are exceptions, such as, the lenses before 1961 feature a slightly different aperture leverage, and thus the automatic diaphragm may not work correctly on post-1961 cameras, and later MC/MD tabs may hit a screw of the front cover on earlier cameras.
 Four design enhancements, all forwardly inclusive and backwardly compatible, are: